lavaw/first08/README.md

    1) the steps of the basic flow should be numbered in simple numbering;
    2) the steps of the alternative flow should be numbered in their simple numbering, but with reference to the step of the basic flow from which there is a deviation.
 It is convenient to use numeric-letter numbering.
 An example is given below.
 8. It is recommended that user interface, non-functional requirements, business rules should not be written directly in the use case, but described separately and referenced in the use case in the Extras field.
-9. Keep the use case level throughout its description, do not overload it with unnecessary details.
+9. Keep the use case at the same level throughout its description, do not overload it with unnecessary details.

-**Example**: **use case "Buy stocks over the web"*.
+**Example**: **Use Case "Buy stocks over the web"*.

-*Precondition:* user already has PAF open.
+*Precondition:* User already has PAF open.

 *Trigger:* User selects stocks.

 *Main scenario:*

-1. User selects to buy stocks over the web;
+1. User selects to buy stocks over the web.
-2. PAF gets name of web site to use (Schwab, etc.) from user;
+2. PAF gets name of web site to use (Schwab, etc.) from user.
-3. PAF opens web connection to the site, retaining control;
+3. PAF opens web connection to the site, retaining control.
-4. User browses and buys stock from the web site;
+4. User browses and buys stock from the web site.
-5. PAF intercepts responses from the web site, and updates the user's portfolio;
+5. PAF intercepts responses from the web site, and updates the user's portfolio.
 6. PAF shows the user the new portfolio standing.

 *Result* (success guarantee): The user bought the securities.